Reading from Network

 }

-The freezeAuthority field shows the authority allowed to freeze token accounts.
+The freezeAuthority field shows the account with authority to freeze token accounts.
+A frozen token account cannot transfer or burn the token it contains.

 {